 What is a fever?

-Al Razi also explained that a fever was not part of the illness, but the body’s way of fighting the illness.
-(But many doctors continued to think that fevers were caused by having too much blood.
+Al Razi also explained that a fever was not part of the illness.
+It was the body’s way of fighting the illness.
+(But many medieval Islamic doctors still thought that fevers were caused by having too much blood.
 They kept right on bleeding people to cure the fever.)

 Maimonides, who was Jewish and not a Muslim, was the sultan Saladin‘s doctor in the 1100s AD.
 Maimonides’ book about medicine became very famous.
 It emphasized prevention – living a healthy life so you wouldn’t get sick.
-Maimonides recommended that people eat lemons, which were new then, and made lemons more popular all around the Mediterranean Sea.
+Maimonides recommended that people eat lemons, which were new then.
+His recommendation made lemons more popular all around the Mediterranean Sea.